 Courses of study

-Year 8: The above curriculum is continued.
+Year 8: The above curriculum continues except for Latin which is offered in Bonus Time.

-Subject Number of lessons per week
+Key stage Subject Number of lessons per week

-Maths 5
+Mathematics 5

 Science 5